Ratakor/quand/README.md

 * 08 10 Mum's anniversary
 * 07 14 Bastille Day

+# use 2 stars for events that happen once a month
+* * 01 Happy New Month!

 # use 3 stars to always show an event
 * * * Good Morning :)
 ```